 Product revenues, which consist of revenues from sales of semiconductors, VoIP terminal adapters and vide0phones, were \$2.7 million in fiscal 2004, a decrease of approximately \$3.1 million from the \$5.7 million recorded in fiscal 2003.
 The decrease in fiscal 2004 was due primarily to a \$2.8 million decline in sales of our semiconductor products, consisting of a \$2.5 million decrease in videoconferencing semiconductor sales combined with a \$300,000 decrease in VoIP semiconductor sales.
-The decrease in videoconferencing semiconductor products and completion of final shipments of such products in the first quarter of fiscal 2004.
-Total videoconferencing semiconductor revenues were \$530,000 and \$3.1 million for the fiscal years ended March 31, 2004 and 2003, respectively.
+The decrease in videoconferencing semiconductor sales was due to the end of life of those products and completion of final shipments of such products in the first quarter of fiscal 2004.
+Total videoconferencing semiconductor product revenues were \$530,000 and \$3.1 million for the fiscal years ended March 31, 2004 and 2003, respectively.
 The decrease in VoIP telephony semiconductor revenue was attributable to a decrease in unit shipments combined with a decrease in average selling prices (ASPs).
 Revenues from system products decreased approximately \$264,000 in fiscal 2004 as compared to fiscal 2003 due to decreases in sales of media hubs used with our hosted iPBX product and videophone sales offset by an increase in product revenues attributable to the Packet8 service.

 Product revenues were \$5.7 million in fiscal 2003, a decrease of \$300,000 from the \$6 million reported in fiscal 2002.
 The decrease in fiscal 2003 was due to a \$1.1 million decrease in videoconferencing semiconductor sales, offset by a \$300,000 increase in voice over internet protocol (VoIP) semiconductor sales and a \$500,000 increase in sales of videophones and media hub systems.
 The significant decrease in videoconferencing semiconductor revenues was due primarily to a slight decrease in unit shipments, combined with decreases in average selling prices, or ASPs.
-The decrease in unit shipments of our videoconferencing semiconductors as compared to the prior year is primarily attributable to our announcement during fiscal 2003 of the end of life of our existing videoconferencing semiconductor sales was attributable to a significant increase in unit shipments, offset by decreases in ASPs.
+The decrease in unit shipments of our videoconferencing semiconductors as compared to the prior year is primarily attributable to our announcement during fiscal 2003 of the end of life of our existing videoconferencing semiconductor sales in anticipation of the end of life.
+The increase in VoIP semiconductor sales was attributable to a significant increase in unit shipments, offset by decreases in ASPs.
 The increase in videophone system sales was attributable to our commencement of sales of these products in the fourth quarter of fiscal 2002, and as a result, fiscal 2003 includes four quarters of sales versus only one quarter of sales in fiscal 2002.
 The increase in media hub system revenues was attributable to the increase in licenses of our hosted iPBX product.